cispa/hammulator/README.md

 For everything more than quick experimenting we recommend extending the Makefile by a new target for your binary.
 The verify target(s) should serve as an example.

-## Full system emulation
+## Full-system emulation

-Full system emulation is more complicated than syscall emulation since a GNU/Linux disk image is needed.
+Full-system emulation is more complicated than syscall emulation since a GNU/Linux disk image is needed.
-The following sections describe how to create such an image and how to run your binary in the full system emulator.
+The following sections describe how to create such an image and how to run your binary in the full-system emulator.

 ### Image Creation